 Benchmark scientists have collected and processed sediment samples from rivers, ship channels, marshes, lakes, bays and the Gulf of Mexico.
 The study objectives and target depths of a sampling program determine the sample collection and processing methods.
+After identifying project specific methods, Benchmark can then develop a sediment sampling and analysis plan (SAP) tailored to the study.

 Benchmark routinely collects surface sediment samples using a variety of sampling devices including: Ekman, Ponar, and Van Veen samplers.
 These devices are used when surface samples are desired and/or large volumes of sediment are needed (e.g., toxicity testing, sediment infauna assessment).